RRonier/soloproject-tier3-gamenight/README.md

 # User Stories

 - [ ] On loading the user sees a homepage/start screen which gives the directions for navigating and an introduction to the adventure.
-- [ ] Each page needs to give the user at least two choices plus, possibly, depending on the story line, going back to the previous page.
+- [ ] Each page needs to give the user at least two choices or three choices.
 - [ ] User must be able to win or lose.
 - [ ] Routing between pages must be done in the back end
 - [ ] User must be able to save the adventure at any page and be able to resume there when they reload the game with the same game state.

+## Suggestions

+- Suggest that you map out your choices before you start coding.
+A plain piece of paper with a labeled map works out well although anything that helps you visualize your routes will work.